-I am at present a Lecturer and Staff Tutor currently working in Social Policy and Criminology in the Faculty of Arts and Social Sciences (FASS) since 2015.
+I am at present a Senior Lecturer and Staff Tutor currently working in Social Policy and Criminology in the Faculty of Arts and Social Sciences (FASS) since 2015.
 My most recent contributions have been to the production of the new undergraduate and postgraduate Criminology curriculum, DD212 Understanding Criminology, and DD804 Crime and Global Justice, with a particular focus on the assessment and tuition strategies as well as the recruitment of tutors.

 As a staff tutor of geographically dispersed part time distance learning tutors, I am responsible for the delivery of blended tuition and the use of diverse learning technologies to students.
 The role involves ensuring high standards of teaching quality, the organisation of professional staff development and the development of learning materials.